-There were two reports provided to the Attorney General or Eligible Judge during the reporting period.
-The reports contained all the required information.
+There was one report provided to the Attorney General and Eligible Judge during the reporting period.
+The report contained all the required information.

 The Act requires the chief officer of the law enforcement agency to keep a register of warrants and emergency authorisations.
 The register is required to specify certain particulars.